Disallowance and reservation in Canada: Reservation of provincial legislation

 The process for reservation of a provincial act by the lieutenant governor begins following the bill passing third reading in the legislature and being forwarded to the lieutenant governor for royal assent.
 The lieutenant governor has three options: they may grant royal assent, withhold royal assent on the instructions of the governor general in council, or reserve the bill for approval by the governor general.
 A bill that is reserved by the lieutenant governor does not become law unless it is granted royal assent within one year of passage.
 The lieutenant governor is provided "unrestricted" authority to reserve legislation based on the lieutenant governor's discretion, except as instructed by the governor general in council.

 Since Confederation, 70 bills passed by a provincial legislature have had royal assent reserved by a lieutenant governor, (Note: Gérard La Forest notes there have been 69 bills reserved by publishing of his book in 1955, the 70th bill was reserved by the lieutenant governor of Saskatchewan in 1961.) of which 14 bills of a provincial legislature have been granted royal assent by the governor general.
 (Note: La Forest notes there have been 13 reserved bills to receive royal assent by the governor general by publishing of his book in 1955, the 14th bill was reserved by the lieutenant governor of Saskatchewan in 1961 and subsequently granted royal assent.)

 History

-In his book published by the Canadian department of justice, Gérard La Forest divides this history of Canada following Confederation into five periods based on the use of disallowance.
-The first period from Confederation in 1867–1881, second period from 1881 to 1896, third period from 1896 to 1911, the fourth period from 1911 to 1924, and the fifth period from 1924 until the publishing of La Forest's book Disallowance and Reservation of Provincial Legislation in 1954.
+In his book Disallowance and Reservation of Provincial Legislation, published by the Department of Justice, future Supreme Court justice Gérard La Forest divided the history of Canada following Confederation into five periods based on the use of disallowance: 1867 to 1881, 1881 to 1896, 1896 to 1911, 1911 to 1924, and from 1924 until the time at which he wrote in 1954.
 The periods generally correspond to changes in the governing party of Parliament or prime minister.